d2l-ai/d2l-en/chapter_explainability/explainability-overview.md

 ![Rule of nines for measuring the burn surface area.](../img/ruleof9s.svg) :label:`fig_ruleof9s`

 While simple models and rules of thumb can help, there has been a boom of complex models, driving numerous breakthrough results in a wide range of fields.
 In general, complex models (also known as black-box models) trade explainability for better performance.
-Good explanations are key to communicating with practitioners and domain experts for deploying models more broadly.
-They also provide a new perspective to troubleshoot complex models, speedup debugging processes, bust biases and other potential AI potholes.
+To explain the behavior of complex models, we need an additional set of explanation tools.
+Good explanations have the potential to dramatically improve the communication process with practitioners and domain experts for a broader model deployment, provide a new perspective to troubleshoot complex models, speedup debugging processes, and bust biases or other potential AI potholes.

-This chapter will walk you through popular explanation approaches, which can be classified according to different perspectives as follows.
+This chapter will walk you through popular explanation approaches, and we summarize some widely used terms and taxonomy below.

 **Forms of explanations:**
 Explanations come in various forms.
 They can be numerical feature importance values, saliency maps, readable sentences, graphs, or a few representative instances.
 Explanations should be humanly comprehensible and aligned with the vocabulary of target users.
 That is, explanations that domain experts can understand are not necessarily comprehensible to ordinary users.